dagster-io/dagster/examples/starlift-demo/README.md

 ### Try it out

-From the root of the `dbt-example` directory, run the `dev_install` make command to install python dependencies.
+From the root of the `starlift-demo` directory, run the `dev_install` make command to install python dependencies.

 ```bash
 make dev_install